 The power to achieve your goals is in your hands.

-It is important to extend the inquiry by asking: How many times have you said you’ll read two books every week but failed to do so?
+It is important to extend the inquiry by asking: How many times have you said you’ll do “X,” but failed to do so?

 When you use SMART goal setting and break down the goal into smaller goals or milestones, the bigger goal no longer looks intimidating or impossible.

-Jack Canfield, co-author of Chicken Soup for the Soul wrote in his book How to Get from Where You Are to Where You Want to Be about how they applied the rule of five in marketing their book, Chicken Soup and were able to make the book a best seller after some months.
+Jack Canfield, co-author of Chicken Soup for the Soul, wrote in his book How to Get from Where You Are to Where You Want to Be about how they applied the rule of five in marketing their book, Chicken Soup, and were able to make the book a best seller after some months.
 The rule of five simply means doing five specific things every day that will move you closer to achieving your goal.

 What are lead measures?
 They are the things you do that leads you closer to your goals.
-On the other hand you would have to avoid “lag measures.”
+On the other hand, you would have to avoid “lag measures.”

-So it is better to stick to lead measures.
+Therefore, it is better to stick to lead measures.

 When your goals are written down, it’s easier for you to go into action mode.

-Self improvement is an important thing for everyone to do periodically.
+Self-improvement is an important thing for everyone to do periodically.
 When you set SMART goals, it makes you realize that you have to sit up and work on achieving them.

-How to set a SMART goal
+How to Set SMART Goals

 Your goals must be measurable.
 When they are measurable, it’s easier for you to follow through.

-A goal like this is not measurable, “I want to make millions of Dollars.”
-You can make it more measurable by saying, “I want to make one million Dollars selling one hundred thousand copies of my book at ten Dollars each.”
+A goal like this is not measurable: “I want to make millions of dollars.”
+You can make it more measurable by saying, “I want to make one million dollars selling one hundred thousand copies of my book at ten dollars each.”

 How realistic or actionable is your goal?
 Is it practical enough to fit into a given time frame?
 Is it something you are able to achieve in your capacity?

 Goals must be written down relative to the experiences of the one setting them.
 They must resonate with you.
-It is important that you have at least some of the resources needed to actualise this goal.
+It is important that you have at least some of the resources needed to actualize this goal.

-Thus, using our previous example if you write “I want to make one million Dollars in ten days selling one hundred thousand copies of my book at ten Dollars each,” you would only be setting up yourself for failure.
+Thus, using our previous example, if you write “I want to make one million dollars in ten days selling one hundred thousand copies of my book at ten dollars each,” you would only be setting up yourself for failure.

-This is especially true if you’re not a popular author or if you’ve never sold even up to one thousand copies of any of your previous books whether e-copy or in print.
+This is especially true if you’re not a popular author or if you’ve never sold even up to one thousand copies of any of your previous books, whether e-copy or in print.

 Being realistic means you should be willing to make all the commitments required for that goal to be achieved.
 If your goal is relevant, it fits into the life you’ve imagined for yourself.

 Every goal must have a commencement date and an end date written down.
 It is also important that you break down your goals into phases, chunks, bits, or milestones.